Metric-Free Individual Fairness in Online Learning: Introduction

 \section{Introduction}

 As machine learning increasingly permeates many critical aspects of society, including education, healthcare, criminal justice, and lending, there is by now a vast literature that studies how to make machine learning algorithms fair (see, e.g., \cite{ChouR}; \cite{podesta2014big}; \cite{CorbettDaviesGo18}).
 Most of the work in this literature tackles the problem by taking the \emph{statistical group fairness} approach that first fixes a small collection of high-level groups defined by protected attributes (e.g., race or gender) and then asks for approximate parity of some statistic of the predictor, such as positive classification rate or false positive rate, across these groups (see, e.g., \cite{hardt16, chouldechova, kleinberg2017inherent, AgarwalBD0W18}).
-While notions of group fairness are easy to operationalize, they are aggregate in nature without fairness guarantees for finer subgroups or individuals \citep{individualfairness, Hebert-JohnsonK18, KearnsNRW18}.
+While notions of group fairness are easy to operationalize, this approach is aggregate in nature and does not provide fairness guarantees for finer subgroups or individuals \citep{individualfairness, Hebert-JohnsonK18, KearnsNRW18}.